New South Wales Xplorer

-The New South Wales Xplorers are a class of diesel multiple unit (DMU) trains built by ABB.
+Th Xplorers are a type of diesel multiple unit (DMU) trains built by ABB and operated around New South Wales.
 Initially entering service in October 1993 with CountryLink, the Xplorers are mechanically identical to the Endeavour railcars, though feature a higher level of passenger amenity.
 All 23 carriages were built in the Dandenong rolling stock factory.
 The Xplorers currently operate under NSW TrainLink, running on the regional Main North, Main Western and Main Southern lines throughout New South Wales.